paulywill/100-days-of-code/log.md

 2. Mr. Robot is a great but distracting show to watch while coding.

+### Day 57-64: November 18, 2018
+**Progress**:
+Been tackling the TDD Goat book more slowly than anticipated.

+Trying to absorb as much about Django and TDD in general.

+**Thoughts**:
+Finding the discpline and time to code is so difficult, but I am still putting my time in here and there.
+The bad habit of not updating this log is also getting out of control.

+My obsession of looking at Remote DevOps job postings, and trying to grow a beard are also competing for my spare cycles and brain power.

 -------------------------------

 ### Day xx: Month Day, 2018